UTIs in Women

 UTIs, vaginal infections or irritation, and medications can temporarily cause or aggravate UI.
 Constipation and being overweight or obese put pressure on the bladder and its controlling muscles and can also cause or aggravate UI.

-Other features and conditions that can contribute to UI in women include:2
+Other problems that can contribute to UI in women include:2

 - Weakened and stretched pelvic muscles after childbirth, with aging, or from genetic causes